-- (a) an individual, a fine not exceeding \$3 600; or - (b) a body corporate, a fine not exceeding \$18 000. - (2) If 2 or more persons conducting businesses or undertakings have a duty to provide health monitoring for a worker and have arranged for 1 of them to commission the health monitoring, the costs of the health monitoring for which any of those persons is liable must be apportioned equally between each of those persons unless they agree otherwise.
+(2) If 2 or more persons conducting businesses or undertakings have a duty to provide health monitoring for a worker and have arranged for one of them to commission the health monitoring, the costs of the health monitoring for which any of those persons is liable must be apportioned equally between each of those persons unless they agree otherwise.

-- (a) an individual, a fine not exceeding \$3 600; or - (b) a body corporate, a fine not exceeding \$18 000.
+- (a) In the case of an individual-\$3 600. - (b) In the case of a body corporate-\$18 000.